-The Committee bill would direct VA to compute and provide increases in the monthly rates of compensation and DIC, effective December 1, 2000.
+The Committee bill would direct VA to compute and provide increases in the monthly rates of compensation and DIC, effective December 1, 2003.
 The rates would be increased by the same percentage as the Social Security and VA pension COLA that will take effect on that date.
 In accordance with section 8031 of the Balanced Budget Act of 1997 (Public Law 105-33), amounts of compensation so computed that are not even multiples of \$1 will be rounded down to the next lower whole dollar amount.
+In 2001, this provision was extended until 2011 by section 205 of Public Law 107-103.